 - Glomerulonephritis: e.g., lupus nephritis; signs and symptoms of other systemic disorders may be present.

-- Nephrotic syndrome: has a range of other causes, apart from diabetic glomerulopathy, including primary disease such as minimal change nephropathy, membranous nephropathy and membranoproliferative glomerulosclerosis, as well as other secondary causes such as amyloidosis and viral infections e.g. HCV
+- Nephrotic syndrome: has a range of other causes, apart from diabetic glomerulopathy, including primary diseases such as minimal change nephropathy, membranous nephropathy, and membranoproliferative glomerulosclerosis, as well as other secondary causes such as amyloidosis and viral infections e.g. HCV.

 - Renal artery stenosis: may present with refractory hypertension or renal failure.
 Patients have an abdominal bruit and the diagnosis is clear on imaging.

-- Multiple myeloma: proteinuria and renal failure may be features, but other key features include bone pain and anemia.
+- Multiple myeloma: proteinuria and renal failure may be featured, but other key features include bone pain and anemia.